yakavetsiv/ac-bo-hackathon.github.io/index.md

 ## Outputs

 By the end of the event, in addition to applying and developing algorithms, benchmarks, and tutorials, we hope you will have formed new connections, learned new skills, and been inspired with new ideas!
-We will also be working towards a scholarly article, and we hope you will be able to contribute to this effort.
+We will also be working towards a scholarly article[<sup>(?)</sup>][faq]{:title="What is required for me to participate in the scholarly article?"}, and we hope you will be able to contribute to this effort.

 {% else %}